Didier Reynders

-Didier Reynders ([didje ʁɛndɛʁs]; born 6 August 1958) is a Belgian politician and a member of the Mouvement Réformateur (MR) serving as European Commissioner for Justice since 2019.
+Didier Reynders ([didje ʁɛndɛʁs]; born 6 August 1958) is a Belgian politician of the Reformist Movement (MR) who served as European Commissioner for Justice in the first Von der Leyen Commission from 2019 to 2024.
 He held various positions in public institutions before becoming a member of the House in 1992.
-He was a minister without interruption from 1999 to 2019, until resigning to become Belgian European Commissioner.
+Until his appointment to the European Commission, Reynders had been a minister continuously since 1999.

-He served as Federal Minister of Finance until December 2011 in six different governments, then Federal Minister for Foreign Affairs, Trade Foreign Affairs and European Affairs in two governments.
-Following the government crisis of December 2018, he was also appointed to the post of Minister of Defense until November 2019.
+He served as Federal Minister of Finance until December 2011 in six different governments, then became Federal Minister for Foreign Affairs, later for Trade, Foreign Affairs, and European Affairs in two consecutive governments.
+Following the government crisis of December 2018, he was also appointed to the post of Minister of Defense which he held until November 2019.

 Early life and education

-Reynders was born in Liège as the youngest in a family of three children.
+Reynders was born in Liège as the youngest in a family with three children.
 He studied law at the University of Liège.

 Early career

-Reynders began his career as a lawyer in 1981, before serving as Chairman of the National Railway Company of Belgium from 1986 to 1991.
+Didier Reynders began his career as a lawyer in 1981 before serving as Chairman of the National Railway Company of Belgium from 1986 to 1991.

 Political career

-Minister of Finance, 1999–2011
+Minister of Finance (1999–2011)

 Reynders served as Minister of Finance from 1999 to 2011; in 2002, he chaired the G-10 which is the meeting of the main creditor states (Belgium, Canada, France, Germany, Italy, Japan, the Netherlands, Sweden, Switzerland, the United Kingdom and the United States).

-Reynders became Deputy Prime Minister in 2004, in the government of Prime Minister Guy Verhofstadt.
+In 2004 Reynders became Deputy Prime Minister in the government of Prime Minister Guy Verhofstadt.
 He was the chairman of the Mouvement Réformateur from 2004 to 2011.

-Reynders led the MR to a victory in the 2007 general elections, with the MR becoming the largest Francophone party of Belgium.
+Didier Reynders led the MR to a victory in the 2007 general elections when the MR became the largest Francophone party of Belgium.
 The King appointed Reynders as informateur, i.e. to start off the informal coalition talks for a new federal government.

 Stalemate followed the 2010 general election.
 The King appointed a succession of people to negotiate a coalition from June 2010 onwards, but none succeeded in the task of forming a new government during the following seven months.
 Reynders was appointed informateur by the King on 2 February 2011.
 He reported on 16 February 2011, and his brief was extended through 1 March 2011.

-Minister of Foreign Affairs, 2011–2019
+Minister of Foreign Affairs (2011–2019)

 Following the appointment of Elio Di Rupo as new Belgian Prime Minister in December 2011, Reynders became Minister of Foreign Affairs.
 During his tenure, Belgium was elected as a non-permanent member of the United Nations Security Council (2019–2020), as well as of the United Nations Human Rights Council (2016–2018).

-Minister of Defence, 2018–2019
+Minister of Defence (2018–2019)

 After the ruling coalition collapsed in 2019, Reynders also held responsibility for the defense portfolio.
 Following an inconclusive election in May 2019, King Philippe asked Reynders and Johan Vande Lanotte to look into the conditions required for forming a coalition government.